fiberopticnow/fiberopticnow.github.io/_posts/2015-04-15-digital-design.md

 ## Evaluation

-Students sought out expert appraisals from teachers,

-## Examples of student work

-seohyunmockup.gif
+Students sought out expert appraisals from teachers, graphic design professionals and IT experts from within the International School of Amsterdam and beyond for feedback on their work.
+Of course, students also surveyed their target user, as well as conducted user tests to see which stickers best expressed the emotions that their target user wanted to communicate online.